-Step 6: Install the PostgreSQL Operator Client pgo
+Step 6: Install the pgo Client

-The pgo client provides a helpful command-line interface to perform key operations on a PostgreSQL Operator, such as creating a PostgreSQL cluster.
+The pgo client provides a helpful command-line interface to perform key operations on a PGO Deployment, such as creating a PostgreSQL cluster.

 The pgo client can be downloaded from GitHub Releases (subscribers can download it from the Crunchy Data Customer Portal).